 When you stop to consider just how many portable, battery-powered tools we have to take care of our personal and area lighting requirements, candles might seem a bit inefficient, even a bit quaint.

 Fair enough, and you’ll get no argument from me about the efficacy and performance of LED flashlights and lanterns.

-These modern marvels truly enjoy an unsurpassed combination of runtime, brightness and safety.
-However, candles still have much to commend them and a special attributes all their own that might make them superior to our typical electrical contrivances.
+These modern marvels truly enjoy an unsurpassed combination of runtime, brightness, and safety.
+However, candles still have much to commend them and special attributes all their own that might make them superior to our typical electrical contrivances.

 The convenience of a candle for providing soft area lighting is virtually unmatched.
 A candle may be lit easily by any source of flame and then set around handily on any surface that is convenient where it will burn gently for hours on end.